 That said, everything seems to be in place for the Italian automaker to go public and make a profit.

-Since we're nearing the end of the year and aren't sure when Lamborghini will launch its IPO, it's difficult to predict how much the company's share price will be.
+Since we're nearing the end of the year and aren't sure when the Company will launch its IPO, it's difficult to predict how much the Lamborghini share price will be.